OpenChannelSSD/liblightnvm/readme.md

 writing sequentially within a flash block at a flash page granurality, probably reading at a sector granurality, erasing at a flash block granurality.

-Flash blocks are described by the VBLOCK structure, which is an alias for the actual structure used in the ioctl provisioning interface.
+Flash blocks are described by the NVM_VBLOCK structure, which is an alias for the actual structure used in the ioctl provisioning interface.
 This is the reason behind the used types.

-- **struct VBLOCK**:
+- **struct NVM_VBLOCK**:
-VBLOCK represents virtual block, since it can be formed by a collection of physical blocks stripped across flash planes and/or LUNs.
-VBLOCK is the unit at which LightNVM's media manager operates.
+NVM_VBLOCK represents virtual block, since it can be formed by a collection of physical blocks stripped across flash planes and/or LUNs.
+NVM_VBLOCK is the unit at which LightNVM's media manager operates.

-	*struct VBLOCK { <br />
+	*struct NVM_VBLOCK { <br />
 	__uint64_t id; <br />
 	__uint64_t bppa; <br />
 	__uint32_t vlun_id; <br />